 Planted strives to be mindful of the resources needed to grow healthy food.
 We are able to use substantially less water than with traditional farming methods: most water with soil based farming is lost to runoff or to the local aquifer, while ours is recycled within the system and focused directly on the plants themselves.
 Our LED lights also use significantly less energy than traditional grow lights.
 By utilizing these innovative technologies in unique ways, we intend to redefine the local food system as we know it.

 Basil grown in Planted’s systems is flavorful, strong and healthy, and our herb capabilities don’t stop there.
-We’re currently seeding cilantro, curly and flat leaf parsley, chives, mint and shiso.
+We’re currently seeding cilantro, flat leaf parsley, chives, dill, and shiso.

-We are currently growing arugula, mizuna, tatsoi, green leaf, red leaf and a gourmet mix of baby greens in our grow system.
-We also grow baby head lettuces and hearty greens such as kale, collards and chard.
+We are currently growing arugula, mizuna, tatsoi, kale, and a gourmet mix of baby greens in our grow system.
+We also grow bibb lettuce, romaine lettuce, and bloomsdale spinach.

 Our microgreens might be small, but they pack a macro punch.
 These specialty mini greens can be used in any dish to add color, visual interest and a pop of concentrated flavor.
-Currently we are growing Mizuna, Arugula, Red Arrow Radish, Bull’s Blood Beet, and Basil microgreens, alongside tender and flavorful pea shoots.
+Currently we are growing mizuna, red radish, cilantro, shiso, daikon, and basil microgreens, alongside tender and flavorful pea shoots and sunflower shoots.